-You need to contact the BA Admissions Counsellor to discuss next steps/how to be readmitted:
+You need to contact Admissions to discuss the next steps/how to be readmitted:

 Admission Services - Admissions

 Students who have been Required to Withdraw may appeal (see below).
-If no appeal is submitted, or if the appeal is denied, then students may apply for readmission by contacing the BA Admissions Counsellor.
+If no appeal is submitted, or if the appeal is denied, then students may apply for readmission by contacting Admissions.

 How to Appeal Required to Withdraw Standing

 You can appeal the Required to Withdraw standing if you feel you have extenuating circumstances of a medical, compassionate or psychological nature, that led to your poor academic performance.
 Please note that appeals are taken very seriously, and not granted lightly.

 There are three steps to appealing the decision and asking for extension of probation (this is called a Request for Academic Consideration):

 - Complete the Request for Academic Consideration form (also available from the BA Counselling Office in Mackinnon 130).

 - Include a detailed letter, providing reasons for your appeal, with supporting documents (eg. medical note).
 Please address the letter to the B.A.
 Academic Review Committee.